khalifahabhar8/Coral-theme-obsidian/README.md

 # Coral Theme for Obsidian 🌺

-Coral adalah tema custom buatan Alfian Rina untuk Obsidian, dengan nuansa warna lembut, simpel, dan nyaman dilihat.
+Coral is a custom theme created by Alfian Rina & khalifahabhar8 for Obsidian, featuring soft pastel colors, a simple layout, and a soothing look.

-## 🎨 Fitur
+## 🎨 Features
-- Warna pastel ala coral
+- Coral-style pastel colors
-- UI bersih & minimalis
+- Clean & minimal UI
-- Nyaman di mata, cocok buat fokus nulis
+- Easy on the eyes, perfect for focused writing

-## 🛠️ Cara Pakai
+## 🛠️ How to Use
-1. Download semua file di repo ini
+1. Download all files from this repository
-2. Taruh di folder `.obsidian/themes/coral/` di vault kamu
+2. Place them in your vault's `.obsidian/themes/coral/` folder
-3. Buka Settings → Appearance → Themes → pilih “Coral”
+3. Open Obsidian → Settings → Appearance → Themes → select “Coral”

 ---